FortinetCloudCSE/gcp-ncc-mrr-fortigate/content/02BuildNCC/3_Task2.md

      ![spoke1 done](spoke1_done.png)

 1. Return to **Network Connectivity Center > SPOKES** and repeat steps 1 and 2 above for the FortiGate in US-EAST1

+     {{% notice info %}} We will reuse **65100 as the "Cloud Router ASN"** when configuring the Cloud Router in us-east1.
+We will also reuse **65200 as the "Peer ASN"** when configuring the BGP sessions in us-east1{{% /notice %}}

-     - All values will be the same with the below exceptions:
+     - **All values will be the same with the below exceptions:**
      - The names will need to be different
      - FortiGate BGP Session fgt2-1 will have Cloud Router BGP IP **10.16.0.252**
      - FortiGate BGP Session fgt2-1 will have cloud Router BGP IP **10.16.0.253**
      - The result should look like below:

      ![Spoke2 done](spoke2_done.png)

+### Discussion

+In this task, we created the GCP cloud router and BGP configurations which will be used to peer with the FortiGate Router Appliance.
+This will allow NCC to share routing information with FortiGate to allow connectivity between all GCP and on-prem resources.

 ### Proceed to the next section